animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 </a>
 </p>

 For context, Henry's average paper count was 1 - 3 across the PhD student's full tenure.
-I was in my 3rd year, without a publication when I was directed to switch to Chenliang's lab.
-3 years later, I had 2 publications.
+At the time of joining Chenliang's lab, I didn't have nay publications.

 Before accepting me into his lab, Chenliang gave me an ultimatum.
 Submit a top-venue paper by end of summer, without pay, or no acceptance.